rbuchberger/objective_elements/README.md

 ## Usage

-For Attribute & SingleTag examples, assume we have the following image tag created:
+For Attribute & SingleTag examples, we'll use this image tag:
 ```ruby

 img = SingleTag.new 'img', attributes: 'src="angry-baby.jpg"'